OxWearables/biobankAccelerometerAnalysis/README.md

 <h2>Under the hood</h2>
 We are using a combination of published methods to extract meaningful health information from accelerometer data.
-For more information, please refer to our wiki.
+[Click here for detailed information on the data processing methods on our wiki]

 ![Accelerometer data processing overview] (http://users.fmrib.ox.ac.uk/~adoherty/accProcessingOverview.png)